'No fund house crosses SEBI's exposure limits on AT1, AT2 bonds'

-New Delhi, March 14 (IANS) India's fund houses do not cross the threshold set by SEBI directive on restricting their exposure to additional AT1 and AT2 bonds, a Crisil analysis of February 2021 MF portfolios showed.
+New Delhi: India's fund houses do not cross the threshold set by SEBI directive on restricting their exposure to additional AT1 and AT2 bonds, a Crisil analysis of February 2021 MF portfolios showed.

 Recently, SEBI restricted the exposure of mutual funds (MFs) to additional Tier I and II (AT1 and AT2) bonds.